-Company announced a \$20.00 per share dividend on its Series A Preferred Stock to be paid in additional shares of Series A Preferred Stock on January 1, 2017 to holders of record on November 15, 2016.
-As of December 31, 2016, the Company has recorded the 899 additional Series A Preferred Stock shares declared from the dividend for \$0.9 million within preferred stock in the consolidated balance sheets.
+On November 28, 2017, the Company announced a \$20.00 per share dividend on its Series A Preferred Stock to be paid in additional shares of Series A Preferred Stock on January 1, 2018 to holders of record on November 15, 2017.
+As of December 31, 2017, the Company has recorded the 968 additional Series A Preferred Stock shares declared for the dividend of \$1.0 million within preferred stock in the consolidated balance sheets.